hieulh19x9/Retail-Analysis/README.md

 # Retail-Analysis
-- Using pandas to analyze and clean dataSeaborn, Matplotlib to data visualization
+- Using pandas to analyze and clean data
+- Seaborn and Matplotlib to data visualization